markmipt/ms1searchpy/README.md

 ### RT predictor

 For protein identification, `ms1searchpy` needs a retention time prediction model.
-The recommended one is [DeepLC](https://github.com/compomics/DeepLC), but you can also use built-in additive model (default).
+The recommended one is [DeepLC](https://github.com/compomics/DeepLC), but you can also use built-in additive model (default or with an option "-deeplc 0").

 ### Examples

     biosaur2 test.mzML -minlh 3
     ms1searchpy test.features.tsv -d sprot_human.fasta -deeplc 1 -ad 1

 The first command will run `biosaur2` to detect all peptide isotopic clusters which are visible in at least 3 consecutive MS1 scans.
-The second command will run `ms1searchpy` with DeepLC RT predictor available as `deeplc` (should work if you install DeepLC alongside `ms1searchpy`. `-ad 1` creates a shuffled decoy database for FDR estimation.
-You should use it only once and just use the created database for other searches.
+The second command will run `ms1searchpy` with DeepLC RT predictor. `-ad 1` creates a shuffled decoy database for FDR estimation.
+You should use it only once and use the created database for other searches within the project to proceed quantitative analysis.

 ### Output files

 `ms1searchpy` produces several tables:
  - identified proteins, FDR-filtered (`sample.features_proteins.tsv`) - this is the main result;
- - all identified proteins (`sample.features_proteins_full.tsv`);
- - all identified proteins based on all PFMs (`sample.features_proteins_full_noexclusion.tsv`);
- - all matched peptide match fingerprints, or peptide-feature matches (`sample.features_PFMs.tsv`);
+ - all peptide-feature matches (PFMs) (`sample.features_PFMs.tsv`);
- - all PFMs with features prepared for Machnine Learning (`sample.features_PFMs_ML.tsv`);
+ - all PFMs with extended columns used for Machnine Learning (`sample.features_PFMs_ML.tsv`);
+ - all proteins (`sample.features_proteins_full.tsv`);
+ - all proteins with scores based on all PFMs (`sample.features_proteins_full_noexclusion.tsv`);
  - number of theoretical peptides per protein (`sample.features_protsN.tsv`);
  - log file with estimated mass and RT accuracies (`sample.features_log.txt`).

+### msallsearchpy (for DDA and DIA data)

+The workflow we called msallsearchpy is the basic algorithm of ms1searchpy, where some of the matched PFMs are extended with useful MS/MS-based information.
+It means that some of the PFMs became more reliable identifications, but the PFMs with no matched fragments are still fully used in the protein identification and quantification process.
+To use msallsearchpy functionality add path to mzML file:

+    ms1searchpy test.features.tsv -d sprot_human.fasta -deeplc 1 -ad 1 -ms2mzml test.mzML

+It will automatically detect all MS/MS spectra within isolation window for PFM and calculate different MS/MS-based scores.
+See details in Ivanov et al (doi: UNPUBLISHED).

+### Using directms1quant

+New LFQ method designed specifically for DirectMS1 is invoked like this:

+    directms1quant -S1 sample1_r{1,2,3}.features_proteins_full.tsv -S2 sample2_r{1,2,3}.features_proteins_full.tsv

+It produces a filtered table of significantly changed proteins with p-values and fold changes, as well as the full protein table and a separate file simply listing all IDs of significantly modified proteins (e.g. for easy copy-paste into a StringDB search window).

+It was designed to automatically set a fold change threshold and produces the results with well-controlled quantitative FDR according to our tests against multiple benchmark datasets (LFQ Bench, UPS-E.coli, TPP experiments, etc).

 ### Combine results from replicates

-You can combine the results from several replicate runs with `ms1combine` by feeding it `_PFMs_ML.tsv` tables:
+If you want, you can combine the results from several replicate runs.

+The simplest method is to average the protein scores obtained from multiple runs and filter the results again using decoys:

+    ms1combine_proteins sample_rep_1.features_proteins_full.tsv sample_rep_2.features_proteins_full.tsv sample_rep_3.features_proteins_full.tsv

+The second method involves combining all PFM results following the machine learning stage and recalculating the protein scores:

-    ms1combine sample_rep_*.features_PFMs_ML.tsv
+    ms1combine sample_rep_1.features_PFMs_ML.tsv sample_rep_2.features_PFMs_ML.tsv sample_rep_3.features_PFMs_ML.tsv

 ### Using Group-specific FDR for metaproteomics